 This month marks a hundred years since the artist Marcel Duchamp submitted his now famous artwork, Fountain, to an international exhibition in New York.
 Influenced by Dadaism his submission was simply a urinal he’d bought in a local shop.
 Duchamp’s surrealist questioning of institutional definitions of art has had a defining impact on modern art.
 Now, rather then creating something, a contemporary artist will add the label ‘art’ (and therefore implicit meaning) to anything they choose.
 Duchamp’s legacy has left a large portion of the public completely baffled when they enter a contemporary art gallery.
 Alongside its increasing commodification and institutionalisation this pretentiousness has also crept into urban art.
 This is what leads Pietro Rivasi, writing at the start of Trains, Travels & Murals, to declare that “we are living in the dark, medieval times of urban art.”

 Having previously edited two books on muralism Jens Besser has recently released two more publications.
 This time the focus is on his own work with a retrospective book and a BWNC zine.
-The first of these, Trains, Travels & Murals, has been in the pipeline for a few years but only now has the opportunity come up for it.
+The former, Trains, Travels & Murals, has been in the pipeline for a few years but only now has the opportunity come up for it.
 Through this book Besser hopes to present himself as an artist in his own right rather than just a curator.
 And after spending a number of years happily spraying, rollering and etching his way across walls, trains and the odd poster it’s about time this project came about.
 I’ll shy away from using the term ‘street-art’ as it has too many connotations that don’t really apply to Bessers work.
 A more appropriate label is ‘muralist’ as his works are site specific (rather than being just a branded image placed anywhere), his use of public space ranges from sanctioned to illicit, and his images don’t rely on typical techniques or predictable subjects that have become the standard trope of street art.
 The particular approach of this artist is outlined by Rivasi in his introductory chapter.
 He highlights Bessers illegal wall writing as an important factor in making his artwork relevant in contrast to many generic street artists who approach public walls “as if they were painting in a studio.”

 Rivasi continues by describing Bessers variation of format from photos and flyers, to chalk or engraving, and even exploring the performative element of urban art in showing videos of his works.
 For Besser necessity is the mother of invention he explains that “in winter time I cannot do huge walls outside, but I do continue to draw, or I start to prepare prints in my studio.
 Later in Spring I paste the stuff in the streets.”
 He might save leftover paint from jobs or elsewhere circumstance may open up new opportunities.
 As when on a funded trip to Bulgaria he was able to put up works in remote corners of the country.
 His pragmatic approach boils down to “using opportunities and combining it with public space.”
 While the methods and settings may change one theme he returns to is graffiti culture.
 Besser says “I like to work on trains or along the tracksides.
 That’s because of my history.
 During my writing period I was an active member of different bombing crews in Germany.”
 So it’s easy to understand how Rivasi interprets the ubiquitous network of lines running through Bessers murals as railways.